jsmil112/OMDB/README.md

 * View other user's profiles and their favorited films

 ## Notes
 The OMDB project is the first large project in the Plataforma 5 coding bootcamp curriculum.
 After one and half months of workshops and small pair-programming projects we are assigned to individually make a simple IMDB clone within 1 week.
-I really enjoyed being able dive in a little deeper to all the concepts we have been studying.
-Throughout the bootcamp we mostly used PostgreSQL and Sequelize for a backend and were encouraged to continue using them for this project, but if we desired were allowed choose any type of database.
+I really enjoyed being able dive in deeper into all the concepts I had been studying.
+Throughout the bootcamp we mostly used PostgreSQL and Sequelize for a backend and were encouraged to continue using them for this project, but if we desired were allowed to choose any type of database.
 I choose to challenge myself by learning and using MongoDB since I was very interested in learning about noSQL databases.
-For this project I was goal oriented and spent most the time achieving the objectives, in this way the app functions well, but the styling and design leave a lot to be desired.
-During the week I managed to implement all the requisites expect being able to view other users' favorite films.
+For this project I was goal oriented and spent most the time achieving the objectives.
+In this way the app functions well, but the styling and design leave a lot to be desired.
+During the week I managed to implement all the requisites except being able to view other users' favorite films.
 Since I put myself the additional challenge of learning a new type of database, I am very satisfied with the final result even though I missed one objective.
-To see complete project guidelines look at projectREADME.md (Note: As the bootcamp was given in Argentina the guidlines are written in Spanish)
+To see the complete project guidelines look at projectREADME.md (Note: As the bootcamp was given in Argentina the guidlines are written in Spanish)

 ## Future improvements
 * Styling and User Experience